 SUBMISSIONS FAQ

-Unfortunately we’re unable to accept short films longer than 10 minutes for consideration.
-This is to ensure that we can screen as many short films as possible. if you’d like to submit an edited version the closing date for submissions is Friday 21st September 2018.
+Unfortunately we’re unable to accept short films longer than 15 minutes for consideration.
+This is to ensure that we can screen as many short films as possible.

 Is the the SFW: Shorts competition open to international filmmakers?